jrmlhermitte/jrmlhermitte.github.io/_posts/2025-07-03-gemini-mcp.md

 This post will demonstrate how to leverage the full power of MCP through Gemini series LLMs by adding a custom MCP server to [Gemini CLI](https://blog.google/technology/developers/introducing-gemini-cli-open-source-ai-agent/).
-Lots of these posts exist, but demonstractions on how Stdio works with real calls into it appear to be lacking.
+Many such posts exist, but demonstrations on how Stdio works with real calls into it appear to be lacking.
 This guide addresses that gap.

 ![sequence diagram](/images/2025_07_04_gemini_graph.png)